 - Sixty-eight percent of consumers surveyed reported that balance was a common reason for seeking a PT referral. - Clinicians should consider the degree to which improvements in balance are achievable and important to each patient.
+Exclusions:

-- For patients who do not have explicit goals to improve static and dynamic sitting and standing balance, the clinician should document that the BBS was not administered and provide a rationale (eg, not applicable due to the patient's current and expected functional capability or not applicable due to a lack of related patient goals). - Patients who have a high level of balance ability (eg, able to walk without an assistive device at a gait speed >1.0 m/s) may experience a ceiling effect on the BBS.
+For patients who do not have explicit goals to improve static and dynamic sitting and standing balance, the clinician should document that the BBS was not administered and provide a rationale (eg. not applicable due to

-- Organizations may use BBS results to assess balance outcomes of individuals and groups with neurologic conditions receiving rehabilitation. - The physical therapy profession may use BBS scores to describe the effectiveness of physical therapy services for adults with neurologic conditions.
+- tered and provide a rationale (eg, not applicable due to the patient's current and expected functional capability or not applicable due to a lack of related patient goals).Patients who have a high level of balance ability (eg, - Patients who have a high level of balance ability (eg, able to walk without an assistive device at a gait speed >1.0 m/s) may experience a ceiling effect on the BBS.
+Quality Improvement: - Organizations may use BBS results to assess balance outcomes of individuals and groups with neurologic conditions receiving rehabilitation. - The physical therapy profession may use BBS scores to describe the effectiveness of physical therapy services for adults with neurologic conditions.

 - The measurement error of the BBS may vary throughout the scale.
-It may be more difficult to achieve high reliability on individuals who score between 20 and 44.^{53,54} Measurement error has not been established for individuals with an average score of less than 20, thus it is unknown.54 Additional efforts may be needed to standardize and improve reliability of BBS administration in clinical practice for patients who score less than 44. - The BBS has demonstrated a ceiling effect in individuals with acute, 47-50 chronic stable, ^{50,51} and chronic progressive conditions.
-52 In patients who perform well on the BBS, and score near the top of the scale, it may not be necessary to readminister the test. - Clinics and organizations should establish administration consistency within and among clinicians prior to using the BBS, and this should be repeated annually.
+It may be more difficult to achieve high reliability on individuals who score between 20 and 44.
+Measurement error has not been established for individuals with an average score of less than 20, thus it is unknown.
+Additional efforts may be needed to standardize and improve reliability of BBS administration in clinical practice for patients who score less than 44. - The BBS has demonstrated a ceiling effect in individuals with acute,47-50 chronic stable, and chronic progressive conditions.
+In patients who perform well on the BBS, and score near the top of the scale, it may not be necessary to readminister the test. - Clinics and organizations should establish administration consistency within and among clinicians prior to using the BBS, and this should be repeated annually.

-Administration and Conditions: The BBS is a 14-item clinician-rated scale that assesses sitting and standing, static and dynamic balance.55 Considered one of the most commonly used measures in adult neurologic rehabilitation,56 the
+Administration and Conditions: The BBS is a 14-item clinician-rated scale that assesses sitting and standing, static and dynamic balance.
+Considered one of the most commonly used measures in adult neurologic rehabilitation, the